responsible-ai-collaborative/aiid/site/docs/FRONTEND.md

 ### Tailwind CSS & Flowbite

 This project uses [Tailwind CSS](https://tailwindcss.com/) framework with its class syntax.
-More specifically, we base our components on [Flowbite React](https://flowbite-react.com/) and [Flowbite](https://flowbite.com/) which is built on top of TailwindCSS.
+More specifically, this project also uses [Flowbite React](https://flowbite-react.com/) and [Flowbite](https://flowbite.com/) which is built on top of TailwindCSS.
+However, the use of those libraries is not mandatory and Tailwind classes can be used directly on custom components.

-### Development Steps
+### How to use Flowbite React and Flowbite

-In order to keep styling consistency on the site, we follow a set of steps when developing.
-This is also to make the development process more agile and simple.
+You can use Flowbite React's components directly, but if you need a more customized component you can use Flowbite's components code and classes, examples below.
+Here are basic steps to help you develop.

 1. Develop your component using [Flowbite React components](https://flowbite-react.com/)
 2. If your components is not fully contemplated by Flowbite react, check [Flowbite components](https://flowbite.com/#components) and use the provided HTMLs.
-3. If you need to improve styling, use only Tailwind CSS classes.
+3. If you need to improve styling, use Tailwind CSS classes.

 **Examples**
 If you want to place a new [Flowbite React button](https://flowbite-react.com/buttons):